locomo/openseadragon-curtain-sync/README.md

-# Curtain & Snyc Modes for OpenSeadragon
+# Curtain & Sync Modes for OpenSeadragon

 This library is an extension for [OpenSeadragon](https://openseadragon.github.io/#) that enables side-by-side, syncronized image viewing.
 This extension will add the "curtain" and "sync" view modes to any OpenSeadragon viewer.